barebox/barebox/Documentation/user/system-reset.rst

 be done in software, but a more reliable way is to use a hard reset line, which really resets the whole machine.
 The most common way to force such a hard reset is by using a watchdog.
-Its trigger time will be setup as short as possible and after that the software just waits for its reset.
+Its trigger time will be set up as short as possible and after that the software just waits for its reset.
 Very simple and most of the time it does what's expected.

 But there are some drawbacks within this simple approach.

 * most used watchdogs are built-in units in the SoCs.
 There is nothing wrong with that, but these units can mostly reset the CPU core and sometimes a little bit more of the SoC.
-This means this reset is not exactly the same than the real POR (e.g. power on reset).
+This means this reset is not exactly the same as the real POR (i.e. power on reset).
 In this case you must still handle different hardware in a special way because it hasn't seen the reset the CPU has seen.
   Enabled DMA units for example can continue to run and transfer data while the CPU core runs through its reset code.
 This can trigger very strange failures.